learn-co-students/first-ide-lab-js-intro-000/README.md

 3. Run the tests with `learn` from your terminal.

-4. Open any files you need to edit using the File Tree.
+4. Open any files you need to edit using the File Tree

 5. Write code in the Text Editor that will satisfy the lab requirements.